A melting pot of cultures, Auckland Central’s buzzing and constantly evolving food scene makes it a mecca for food lovers.

 New Zealand’s largest city is not short of memorable food and wine experiences for the gastro adventurer.
 Enjoy world-class food precincts in Auckland city’s vibrant heart, head further afield to explore its diverse wine regions or find a farmers’ market to revel the local flavours.

 In the heart of Auckland city, you’ll find a concentration of food and wine precincts that boast something for everyone’s taste and budget.
 There is a world of flavours to explore at Britomart, Viaduct Harbour and Wynyard Quarter.
 Located close to the Waitemata Harbour, they are ideal for casual eating, enjoying a chilled glass of wine or an elegant evening experience.

 You can sip the best of local wines in many city restaurants, but an experience not to be missed is exploring Auckland’s distinct wine regions.
 The most popular by many miles is Waiheke Island – only about half-an-hour’s ferry ride from Central City.
-The ‘island of wine’, as it is also called, is bursting with award-winning vineyards and wineries.
-There are on-site cafes or restaurants in most with superb harbour or vineyard views to complete the experience.

 In west Auckland, Kumeu is a heritage wine area with origins dating back to the 1930s when Croatians first settled here.
 As a result it is home to some of New Zealand’s oldest wineries.
 If you’re heading north from the city, Matakana is a wine region not to be missed.
-A gourmet haven, the eateries here (including ones on the vineyards) do justice to the local bounty.